-When macro organisms undergo environmental and life stresses and experiences, their range of response is spread across a spectrum of potentials.
-This is true for newly-attached epigenetic marks.
 For example, Stress A might have two potential responses, type 1 and type 2.
 Stress B might have two differing responses, type 3 and type 4.
 A macro organism carries both potential responses and could possibly use any of the four types of outcomes.
 The zygotic unicell collapses the superimposition of possibilities in its own self-referential manner, and in so doing, is also creating its past.
 In effect, with respect to potential responses as latent memory, the unicell is deciding post facto the past of the macro form via one set of collapsed memories and not the other.
 In this manner, the zygotic unicell is transforming memory, creating a form of space-time shift, and in so doing is allowing individual macro-organisms to profit from the "future", by granting a better 'past' through the collapse of the superimposition of differing potential states.

 An analogous situation has been found in human dreams.
 Do we dream in color, black and white, or both?
 This issue has been the subject of research.
 People dream in both color and in black and white.
-Older people tend to dream more in black and white, although the majority of those dreams are still in color [39].
-A study was conducted to determine whether the memory plays a role in the recollection of whether people say their dreams are black and white or in color.
+Older people tend to dream more in black and white, and pajority of their dreams are in color [39].
+A study was conducted to determine whether the memory s a role in the recollection of whether people say their dreams are black and white or in color.
 Research findings demonstrated that the memory of dreaming in color is related to when the dream is remembered, and the frequency of such recollections [40].
 Dream recollection is subjective and context-dependent.
 According to any specific individual, dreams might be subjectively recorded as one or the other, or even neither.
 The dream, itself, is a brainwave function as a form of organic stress that is both in color and in black and white at the time it is experienced.
 When the individual recalls the dream, which is itself only done variously, the individual becomes an observer of its own prior experience and makes a determination that it was actually dreamed in color or in black and white.
-That is now a memory of a past event, solidified as one or the other.
+That is now a memory of a past event. solidified as one or the other.
 The active past had existed as a superimposition of states.
 The observation of that dream upon awakening, as one type or another, collapses those possibilities into memory and is then stored by the individual now stores this as past history, upon which future actions can be taken.
 So, in this instance, present observation is "making" the past as it shapes future actions.
 To the extent that the dream might influence future behavior, the past action has been in part decided on the basis of a post facto occurrence.
 This is its own form of entanglement that can be seen as roughly illustrative of the post facto determination of the actual past by a future entangled quantum event within the unicellular zygote.